Chipdelmal/MoNeT_ML/DiscoveryProgram/STP/README.md

 * Have separate files for: data cleaning, training, testing, evaluation (pipelines).
 * Have input/output paths as clearly stated variables that can be changed easily.
 * Auto-generate ML reports for the trained models (R-squared, confusion matrix, etc).
+* Think about interpretability whenever making decisions on the models.

 ## Team Roster